Comments on my new KCOR algorithm?

 Define fixed cohorts based on each person’s vaccine status on a specific date (the “enrollment date”)

-Take the ratio of the cumulative hazards of the slope normalized cohorts
+Take the ratio of the adjusted cumulative hazards

-Normalize that ratio relative to the ratio during the baseline period (“quiet period” with no COVID)
+Normalize that ratio relative to the ratio during the baseline period (“quiet period” with no COVID shortly after enrollment)

 Thanks!